You can add more servers to your vSphere Bitfusion cluster when you require more GPU resources.

 The vSphere Bitfusion plug-in uses the aggregated GPU memory of all GPUs you add on the Select GPUs page to calculate the values for the minimum memory and the recommended memory mapped I/O size of the virtual machine of your vSphere Bitfusion server.

-- (Optional) To accept the NVIDIA license, select the Download and Install NVIDIA Driver check box.
+- (Optional) To accept the NVIDIA license, select the Download and Install NVIDIA packages check box.

-By accepting the NVIDIA license, vSphere Bitfusion downloads and installs the NVIDIA driver, CUDA libraries, and NVIDIA Fabric Manager during the first boot of the virtual machine.Note: If you are operating vSphere Bitfusion in an environment without access to the Internet, for example, by using an air-gapped network, do not select the check box.
+By accepting the NVIDIA license, vSphere Bitfusion downloads and installs the NVIDIA driver during the first boot of the virtual machine.Note: If you are operating vSphere Bitfusion in an environment without access to the Internet, for example, by using an air-gapped network, do not select the check box.
 You must manually download and install the NVIDIA software after deploying the vSphere Bitfusion appliance.

 - On the Customize server page, specify the vSphere Bitfusion server details and click Next.

 - Specify the number of CPUs for the virtual machine.

 - Specify the memory mapped I/O (MMIO) size of the virtual machine in GB.

 - (Optional) Enter a password for the customer account.